STEP and ToI

 F1 - Supporting Trainees Entering Practice (STEP)

-This form is obtained in advance of the start of the programme to allow Foundation Schools and employers time to identify suitable adjustments, if necessary, and prepare for the arrival of trainees by ensuring appropriate support mechanisms are in place.
+This form is obtained in advance of the start of the programme to allow Foundation Schools and employers time to identify suitable adjustments, if necessary, and prepare for the arrival of new foundation doctors by ensuring appropriate support mechanisms are in place.
 Once you know which foundation school you have been allocated to it is your responsibility to ensure that they receive your completed STEP form.

 Who should complete the online STEP form?

-A STEP form should be completed by all trainees.
+A STEP form should be completed by all incoming foundation doctors.

 UK graduates/applicants should complete the online form via the STEP portal which can be accessed via this link.